corejourney/core-blog/content/about/_index.md

 &nbsp; &nbsp; &nbsp; &nbsp; For the longest time I have learned Chinese as a hobby.
 I also have limited abilities in Korean and Latin.
 I would not claim native fluency in any of these languages.
 I can read novels in Chinese, intermediate texts in Korean and beginner-intermediate texts in Latin.
 Turns out that learning any language is hard, but its always better to understand slightly more.

 &nbsp; &nbsp; &nbsp; &nbsp; I also enjoy writing, but mostly for myself.
 Although I do occasionally post them [here](/journal).
 I rarely write anything I'm proud of so don't expect common posts.
 Nor a theme.
 The tags are there for the reader's (YOUR! 😊) benefit.

-I also read [a decent amount](/books).
-I would describe my reading preference as favouring smaller stories.
-My favourite English-language book is *The Waves* by Virginia Woolf, my favourite Chinese novel is *To Live*, and my favourite manga is the *Goodnight Punpun* series.
+&nbsp; &nbsp; &nbsp; &nbsp; I also read [a decent amount](/books).
+I would describe my reading preference as favouring smaller, but not necessarily shorter, stories.
+My favourite English-language book is *The Waves* by Virginia Woolf, my favourite Chinese novel is *To Live* by Yu Hua, and my favourite manga is the *Goodnight Punpun* series.

-&nbsp; &nbsp; &nbsp; &nbsp; Some smaller interests I have dabbled in (and enjoy) are: Rubiks Cube Solving, Chinese Calligraphy, Drawing (abs terrible at this atm), [Photography](/mine), Hiking, Playing Video Games, Films, Staying Informed on Politics, and Music (Listening).
+&nbsp; &nbsp; &nbsp; &nbsp; Some smaller interests I have dabbled in (and enjoy) are: Rubiks Cube Solving, Chinese Calligraphy, Drawing (abs terrible at this atm), Programming (Basic HTML/CSS, Java, Python), [Photography](/mine), Hiking, Playing Video Games, Films, Staying Informed on Politics, and Music (Listening).

+&nbsp; &nbsp; &nbsp; &nbsp; Some fun facts about me.
+I have a twin sibling.
+I (with shame) used to do sports.
+My favourite colour is either blue or gray.
+My favourite food must be fried rice.
+I have a pending legal name change application.

 &nbsp; &nbsp; &nbsp; &nbsp; There's more I could write about myself, but I'm not someone who deserves a biography.